dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 When we log back in we can view the current version of Fedora CoreOS is now `31.20200113.3.1`.
-The `rpm-ostree status` output will also show the older version, which still exists in case we need to rollback:
+The `rpm-ostree status` output will also how the older version, which still exists in case we need to rollback:

 ```nohighlight
 $ rpm-ostree status